 As a result of the review, Ashland's Board affirmatively determined that Messrs.
-Cummins, Dempsey, Peribere, Rogerson, Rohr and Sandler, and Dr. Teal, Dr. Ihlenfeld, Ms. Main and Ms. Wilson-Thompson are each independent of Ashland and its affiliates.
-Mr. Wulfsohn, Ashland's Chief Executive Officer, and Mr. Novo, Ashland's incoming Chief Executive Officer, are the only directors determined not to be independent of Ashland.
-In addition, the Board has affirmatively determined that all members of the Audit Committee and Compensation Committee are independent under SEC rules and the listing standards of the NYSE.
+Cummins, Dempsey, Joseph, Peribere, Sandler, Dr. Teal, Dr. Ihlenfeld, and Ms. Main are each independent of Ashland and its affiliates.
+Mr. Novo, Ashland's Chief Executive Officer, is the only director determined not to be independent of Ashland.
+In addition, the Board has affirmatively determined that all members of the Audit Committee, Compensation Committee and G&N Committee are independent under SEC rules and the listing standards of the NYSE.

-In the normal course of business, Ashland had transactions with other corporations where certain directors are executive officers.
+In the normal course of business, Ashland had transactions with other corporations where certain Ashland directors serve as executive officers.
 None of the transactions were material in amount as to Ashland and none were reportable under federal securities laws.
-Ashland's Board has concluded that the following relationships between Ashland and the director-affiliated entities are not material pursuant to the Standards, and the G&N Committee has determined that the transactions are not "Related Person Transactions," as defined in the Related Person Transaction Policy:
+Ashland's Board has concluded that the following relationship between Ashland and the director-affiliated entity is not material pursuant to the Standards, and the G&N Committee has determined that the transaction is not a "Related Person Transaction," as defined in the Related Person Transaction Policy: